slyval/guidelines/SAP Commerce/Commerce Conventions.md

 Declarive programming is essential to avoid introducing bugs that can be avoided.
 It is therefore to use constructs such as lamdas and streams.
 These must also only be used where necessary

 - Libraries
-Libraries must be used with care and a review should be performed with team or technical leads to ensure that vulne
+Libraries must be used with care and a review should be performed with team or technical leads to ensure that vulnerable libraries are not used and also to ensure that libraries are not duplicated
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2OTQ0NzYyOSwxMzczNDEzOTc5LC0xNj
+eyJoaXN0b3J5IjpbLTMyODEwODA0OCwxMzczNDEzOTc5LC0xNj
 UzOTY4MjI5LC0xMjYxMjM1NzcxLDk4OTc1NTcwMCwxNTE0Njk0
 NjEwLC0xNTc5Mzg1MjczLDM4NDY5NTUxOSwxNjI5NDE3MTc4LC
 0xNzYxNjI2MjQ3LDM0ODE2NTI0LC0zMzI5NDAyLDE1MzcyNzA5